- We advise you to reconsider your need to travel to Bahrain due to the threat of terrorist attack and potential for civil disturbance.

 Off road driving can be hazardous.
 You should ensure vehicles are well equipped and properly maintained.
 For further advice, see our road travel page.

-Women should take particular care when travelling alone, especially at night.
+Travellers, particularly women, should take particular care when travelling alone, especially at night.

 You should be aware that maritime vessels may not meet the safety standards you would expect in Australia.
 Always use available safety equipment, such as lifejackets or seatbelts, even if others don't.
 If appropriate safety equipment is not available, you should use another provider.